uwcartlab/webmapping/Chapter9/readme.md

 ## Activity 8

 1. Create a _unit-3_ web directory and Git repository.
-2. Create a bubble chart based on the simple Week 2 dataset.
-Save a copy of your _main.js_ as _bubblechart.js_, as you will replace this code in your _main.js_ in Week 9.
+2. Create a bubble chart based on the simple Chapter 3 dataset.
+Save a copy of your _main.js_ as _bubblechart.js_, as you will replace this code in your _main.js_ in Chapter 10.
-3. Based on the instructions in the Lab 2 handout, find and format a multivariate dataset for the D3 lab assignment.
+3. Find and format a multivariate dataset for the Unit 3 D3 assignment.
 4. Commit and sync the dataset and your _unit-3_ folder (including _bubblechart.js_) in your data folder of the _unit-3_ directory with the commit message "Activity 8".

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._